GaelGirodon/dynhost-refresh/bash/README.md

 # DynHost refresh script - Bash

-A simple Bash script without dependencies to update a DynHost entry.
+A simple Bash script without dependencies to update a DynHost record with the current public IP address if required.

-Refresh the DynHost entry associated to the domain name.
-Check the current public IP address and if it has changed, the DynHost entry is updated.

 ## Setup